National School Lunch Program (NSLP)

 Missouri's own President Harry S. Truman signed the National School Lunch Act on June 4, 1946.
 Though school food service began long before 1946, the Act authorized the National School Lunch Program (NSLP).
 The legislation came in response to claims that many American men had been rejected for World War II military service because of diet-related health problems.
 The federally assisted meal program was established as "a measure of national security, to safeguard the health and well-being of the Nation's children and to encourage the domestic consumption of nutritious agricultural commodities."

-During the 2015-16 school year, the Hickman Mills C-1 School Nutrition Services Department served more than 926,629 school lunches to 92% of the student population.
+The Hickman Mills C-1 School Nutrition Services Department serves nearly 1 million school lunches to approximately 92% of the student population every year.